 - Bloated stomach or belly – As mentioned above, both puppies and kittens can be born with worms.
 This happens when the mother has worms.
 Puppies who appear to have bloated stomachs may have tapeworms.

 - Increased appetite – Intestinal tapeworms feed on the same food that your dog eats.
-Therefore, your dog may be eating more in order to compensate from the loss of food due to the tapeworms and parasites.
+Therefore, your dog may be eating more in order to compensate for the loss of food due to the tapeworms and parasites.

 - Weakness or weight loss – Similar to stealing your dog’s food, intestinal tapeworms also feed off your dog’s nutrition, which can leave him or her feeling weak.
 In severe cases, your dog may experience weight loss.
 If your dog is showing these types of symptoms or there is a change in your dog’s weight, then make an appointment with your vet as soon as possible.